unfoldingWord-dev/tx-shared-tools/README.rst

 tx-shared-tools
 ===============

-Shared tools to be used by all tx-* clients, shared-toolss and modules
+Shared tools to be used by all tx-* clients, managers and modules

 Issue for its creation at https://github.com/unfoldingWord-dev/door43.org/issues/124